muratk3n/thirdwave/en/README.md

 ---

-Here is what's wrong with the current science / scifi entertaiment relationship.
+Here is what's wrong with the current science - scifi relationship..
 There are many solutions to Einstein's field equations.
 There are many interpretations of quantum mechanics.
 But out of all possible solutions and interpretations, mov and tv land chooses the most flashy one, and sadly it chooses the same ones